 organizer.
 A wire organizer will keep your cords easy to find, untangled, and occupying as little space as possible.

 - Use velcro cable ties around your wires when necessary.
 It makes it easier to pack and unpack often.

-- Bring an international adapter with multiple USB plugs.
+- Add an international adapter with multiple USB plugs to your carry-on packing list.
 Most of your devices (if not all!) have cables for charging via USB.
 Using an adaptor with multiple USB plugs saves room and time, as you can charge all your devices at once.
 A universal adapter fits the plugs of most of the countries you will travel to and should also convert the various electrical currencies.

-- Pack an extension cord or at least bring an extra long charging cable for your phone.
+- Put an extension cord or at least an extra-long charging cable for your phone on your carry-on packing list.
 Sometimes, the room you’re staying in doesn’t have the plug sockets where you need them to be (e.g. next to your bed), so an extension cord or a longer cable can help you avoid uncomfortable situations.

 - Add a portable power bank to your carry-on packing list.
 An external charger is also useful to carry with you on a daily basis when you travel.
 When you’re using electronic maps or travel apps, you don’t want to run out of battery in the middle of the day.
 Or, even worse, to get lost.

 Fully charge your electronic devices before your flight